scripting/feedlandInstall/docs/config.md

 ### urlNewsProducts

-The URL of the news products server you're using.
+The URL of the <a href="https://github.com/scripting/feedlandInstall/tree/main/newsProductServer">news products server</a> you're using.